So, what about faith?

 Thank ME!
 I thank me for having the fortitude to press on and regain some of the things that made me happy- things that I truly love.
 I could have laid there and done nothing- laid there and prayed that I would have the strength to go on- prayed for God to help me or release me from the pain and cure my disabilities.
 I didn't.
 I took action and aggressively pursued my passions once again.
 I did have the support of my close friends, my family, as well as "onlookers" who saw me trying.
 This article is a product of one such friend's faith in me.

 Another friend and mentor has been instrumental in my "recovery", too.
-All of the people whom I feel are important to me have helped in some way, But, Joe, and you too, Louis- you two have had the more faith in me than I thought I'd deserved.
+All of the people whom I feel are important to me have helped in some way, But, Laura, and you, too, Louis- you two have had the more faith in me than I thought I'd deserved.
 I do this for me, but the thought of disappointing you two still looms over me.
 This drives me, too!
 "You have to do it for you" is a profound statement, but not an all-encompassing mindset.

 Things that change our lives for the worse are very hard to understand.
 The one question that NEVER need be asked is "WHY?".
 It doesn't matter why something happens (to a very small extent, it may).
 The question is "WHAT?"
 What am I going to do about this?
 My answer was "I'm going to beat this".
 Now, I had (and still have) many, many obstacles to overcome.
 I didn't focus on one 'til I was happy with the result.
 I'm never happy (totally satisfied) with a result- and where passions are concerned, there is no result- because there can never be an end-point to a passion.
 Passion is infinite!